xmgr/twitch-lichess-commands/readme-en.md

 ### Discord integration

-If you're using Nightbot for these commands and Nightbot is integrated on your Discord server then you can already use all of its commands natively on Discord as well.
+If you're using Nightbot and Nightbot is integrated on your Discord server then you can already use all of its commands natively on Discord as well.
 To set this up, just open https://nightbot.tv/integrations and let the Nightbot join on your Discord server - that's it already.